yosefk/funtrace/README.md

 Funtrace data is binary, using little endian encoding for integers.
 It consists of "chunks" where each chunk has an 8-byte magic number, a 64-bit size integer, and then a sequence of data bytes of the length specified by the size integer.
 Here are the chunk types and the format of the data:

-* **`PROCMAPS`**: the content of `/proc/self/maps` can go here; only the start, end, offset and path fields are used, and only the executable segments are listed at this stage (funtrace uses `dl_iterate_phdr` rather than `/proc/self/maps` to speed up snapshotting), but readonly data segments might go here eventually, too, eg if we implement custom log messages with (delayed formatting)[https://yosefk.com/blog/delayed-printf-for-real-time-logging.html].
+* **`PROCMAPS`**: the content of `/proc/self/maps` can go here; only the start, end, offset and path fields are used, and only the executable segments are listed at this stage (funtrace uses `dl_iterate_phdr` rather than `/proc/self/maps` to speed up snapshotting), but readonly data segments might go here eventually, too, eg if we implement custom log messages with [delayed formatting](https://yosefk.com/blog/delayed-printf-for-real-time-logging.html).
 Only the start, end, offset and path fields are used; permissions and inode info are ignored.
 * **`FUNTRACE`**: an 8-byte chunk indicating the start of a snapshot, with an 8-byte frequency of the timestamp counter, used to convert counter values into nanoseconds.
 A snapshot is interpreted according to the memory map reported by the last encountered `PROCMAPS` chunk (there may be many snapshots in the same file; currently the funtrace runtime saves a `PROCMAPS` chunk every time it takes a snapshot but if you know that your memory map remains stable over time and you want to shave off a little bit of latency, you could tweak this.)
 * **`CMD LINE`**: the process command line, used as the process name when generating the JSON.
 A wart worth mentioning is that currently, the funtrace runtime reads this from `/proc/self/cmdline` and replaces null characters separating the arguments with spaces, which means that the shell command `prog "aaa bbb"`, which passes a single string argument `aaa bbb`, will be saved as `prog aaa bbb` (two string arguments).
 So we save enough to help you see "the trace of what you're looking at" but not enough to eg use the saved command line for reproducing the run.
 * **`THREADID`**: a 64b PID integer, a 64b TID integer, and a null-terminated 16-byte name string (the content of `/proc/self/comm` aka the output of `pthread_getname_np(pthread_self(),...)`.)
 This precedes every `TRACEBUF` chunk (documented next.)